 It’s no secret that cats are clean creatures.
 They groom themselves multiple times a day and always seem to look perfect.
 So, when it comes to their period, you might be wondering what it looks like.

 Rest assured, it’s nothing like a human’s period.
 In fact, most people don’t even realize their cat is having its period until they see the tell-tale signs.
-The first sign that your cat is in heat is typically increased vocalization.

 She may meow more than usual or make other noises that are meant to attract mates.
 Next, you’ll notice that her behavior changes drastically.
 She may become more affectionate or even aggressive.